What are Character Roles?

 Foil

 The foil character is the exact opposite of the protagonist in almost all ways: like an opposite mirror.
 The foil can be an antagonist or a friend.
 And the Protagonist can love, hate, or be annoyed with them.
 So long as they bring the best out of the protagonists, essentially helping them reach their goal.
 The fact that the foil is an opposite mirror of the protagonists is not always something for the protagonist to immediately be aware of.
-Or be aware of at all.
+Or be aware of it at all.
 But readers can more easily spot this.

 Primary Purpose: Bring out the protagonist’s best qualities.